 1.1.
-Only members of Icelandic Confederation of Labour (ASI) affiliates or the Federation of State and Municipal Employees (BSRB) for at least 21 out of the last 24 months and active in the employment market are eligible for an allocation.
+Only members who have been active in the labor market and are in a union within ASI or BSRB for at least 16 out of the last 24 months are eligible for an allocation.
 Members who are temporarily unemployed for up to 12 months due to maternity/paternity leave or illness maintain their rights.
 Students who are also active in the employment market, having an independent right to apply for apartments from student housing foundations according to their rules, do not have a simultaneous right at Bjarg during their studies, notwithstanding article 4.10.

 1.2.
 Only those whose income and assets are below certain limits at the beginning of the rental period can be allocated housing, as defined in Act No. 52/2016 on general apartments and Regulation on state and municipal initial contributions, housing ownership institutions, and public housing.
 In order to include a cohabiting individual in an application, the parties must be married or common-law partners.

 1.3.
 The rent payment burden shall not be more than 25%-30% of the tenant’s total income, including housing benefits, child benefits, and child support.

 1.4.
 Applicants must be 18 years of age when registered on the waiting list.

 1.5.
 Applicants must be confirmed on Bjarg’s waiting list in order to apply for an apartment.